VIDA-NYU/bdi-kit/README.md

 # bdi-kit

-This project aims to assist users in performing data integration on biomedical data.
-It provides tools to streamline the process of integrating disparate biomedical datasets.
+The `bdi-kit` is a library that assist users in performing data harmonization.
+It provides state-of-the-art tools to streamline the process of integrating and transforming disparate datasets (with a focus on biomedical data), and includes APIs and visualizations for peforming tasks such as:
+- Schema matching
+- Value matching
+- Data transformation to a target schema/standard

+**Warning:** `bdi-kit` is currently in *alpha* stage and under heavy development.
+Expect APIs to change.

+## Documentation

+Documentation is available at [https://bdi-kit.readthedocs.io/](https://bdi-kit.readthedocs.io/).

 ## Installation